Voodoo Ray: Impact and legacy

+According to dance music historian Matt Anniss and others, "Voodoo Ray" is considered the first British-made acid house track.
+Anniss says the track is also considered the "most influential British house record of all time".

 British electronic music magazine Mixmag ranked "Voodoo Ray" number 46 in its "100 Greatest Dance Singles of All Time" list in 1996, writing, "Voodoo Ray is pretty much the first British acid house record, and sounds like it was recorded by banging on metal pipes.
 Which is nice."

 In the same year, British drum and bass DJ and producer Fabio named it one of his favourites, adding, "'Voodoo Ray' is an early drum & bass track because of the way it was layered: the sounds, the working of it.
 It's laid back but at the same time so danceable.
 We were really into imports at the time and he was the first English guy we got interested in.
 He kick-started the whole British scene so it's a very important track.
 He's so underrated."
 Also another English DJ, Tall Paul, named the song one of his Top 10 tracks in 1996, saying, "This was so different at the time.
 A massive groundbreaker — the girl, the chant and the way she sings."